syncfusion-content/wpf-docs/wpf/SfDiagram/Overview.md

 ### Overview

-Overview control is used to display a preview (overall view) of the entire content of a diagram.
-This helps you to look overall picture of large diagram and also to navigate (pan or zoom) to a particular position of the page.
+Overview control is used to display a preview (overall view) of the entire content of a Diagram.
+This helps you to look overall picture of large Diagram and also to navigate (pan or zoom) to a particular position of the page.

-When you work on a very large diagram, you may not know in which part you are actually working or navigation from one part to another might be difficult.
-To navigation, you can zoom out entire diagram and find where you are.
-This solution is not suitable if you need some frequent navigation.
+When you work on a very large Diagram, you may not know the part where you are actually working or navigation from one part to another might be difficult.
+To navigation, you can zoom out entire Diagram and find where you are.
+This solution is not suitable when you need some frequent navigation.

-Overview control solves these problem by displays a preview (overall view) of entire diagram.
-A rectangle indicates viewport of the diagram.
+Overview control solves this problem by displaying a preview (overall view) of the entire Diagram.
+A rectangle indicates viewport of the Diagram.
 Navigation becomes easy by dragging this rectangle.

 Supported platform: WinRT 8.1, Universal

 Use Case Scenarios

-You can view the entire content of a diagram in a preview window.
+You can view the entire content of a Diagram in a preview window.
 This helps you to navigate to a particular position of the page.

 <table>
 <tr>